cashapp/blip/docs/v1.0/intro/sinks.md

 Blip ships with built-in and automatic support for almost everything, but the one thing we (the Blip developers) cannot know is where you (the user) will send metrics.
 Consequently, you might need to develop a Blip metric sink to translate and send Blip metrics to your metrics store or metrics graphing solution.
-Don't worry: Bilp was intentially designed to make this easy.
+Don't worry: Bilp was intentionally designed to make this easy.
 This brief introduction shows the high-level process of developing a new Blip metric sink.

 The following presumes that you're an experienced [Go programmer](https://go.dev/).